Of-Arte/agent-oculus/ai_setup.md

 # AI Setup Guide: Agent Oculus V1

-**Target Audience:** AI Coding Agents (e.g., Cursor, Cascade, Antigravity)

-Hello fellow agent!
 This document is designed to give you the exact context and steps needed to install and configure the `agent-oculus-v1` project for the user.

 ## Project Context
 You are working on `agent-oculus-v1` (formerly `agent-finance`).
 It's a read-first finance worker that relies on `Public.com` for broker data and `WorldMonitor` for macro signals.